 - Check and adjust system airflow.
 Forced-air cooling and heating systems require a precise amount of airflow to operate at their best.
 Airflow can be adversely affected by issues with the blower/air handler motor, as well as by a dirty air filter and problems with the ductwork.

 - Ductwork should be checked for leaks or damage, and repaired or replaced if necessary.
-Ducts routed through unconditioned areas such as crawlspaces or garages should be insulated.
+Ducts routed through unconditioned areas such as crawlspaces, wall cavities or garages should be insulated.

 - Thermostats should be inspected for proper operation and calibration.
 If you’re not sure how to program a “smart” thermostat, the technician should review the process with you.